Manny2296/React-Native-Redux--MoviesApp/README.md

 ## Running our Application :

-Run into your root project directory
+Run this command into your root project directory :
 ### Android Run :
 ```bash
 react-native run-android